-In June 2003, the current Pastor, Rev. Robert Biron, arrived.
+In June 2003, Rev. Robert Biron, arrived.
 He was very warmly received and parishioners were astounded by the size of his library.
 Books and books and more books were carried into the rectory.
-Father Biron’s learning and wit are ever present in his homilies that parishioners and visitors deeply appreciate, not just on Sunday’s, but at daily Mass, and in a particular way at funerals.
+Father Biron’s learning and wit were ever present in his homilies that parishioners and visitors deeply appreciate, not just on Sunday’s, but at daily Mass, and in a particular way at funerals.

 At present, the parish is growing and large.
 Its largeness is partly geographical; the area of the parish covers sixteen towns and its membership is diverse in every respect.
 Much of today’s growth comes from new families moving into the area from out of state.

 A striking feature continues to be the seasonal population.
 From its earliest days to the present, visitors swell Mass attendance in the summer.
 Without the visitors, and the snowbirds who go to warmer places, attendance is lower in the winter.